Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 == Enhancements for Real Systems

-Our toy executor lacks:
+This toy executor lacks several features needed for production use.

-1. *Expression simplification:* Constant folding, algebraic simplification
+It needs *expression simplification* through constant folding and algebraic simplification.
-2. *Abstract domain integration:* Use intervals/signs to refine paths
+*Abstract domain integration* would let us use intervals or signs to refine paths.
-3. *SMT solver integration:* Check path feasibility and assertion violations
+*SMT solver integration* is essential for checking path feasibility and assertion violations.
-4. *Loop handling:* Bounded unrolling or fixpoint iteration
+*Loop handling* requires either bounded unrolling or fixpoint iteration.
-5. *Function calls:* Inlining or summary-based analysis
+*Function calls* demand inlining or summary-based analysis.
-6. *Memory model:* Pointers, heap allocation
+Finally, a proper *memory model* must handle pointers and heap allocation.

 For production: